oracle-livelabs/oci/lakehouse-for-manufacturing-livelab/anomalydetection/anomalydetection.md

 Train a model

-Select the proper compartment (e.g, the compartment matching your name or company name), and then the project you have created.
+Select the proper compartment (e.g. the compartment matching your name or company name), and then the project you have created.
 ![compartment](images/compartment.png)

 Once the project ad_demo is selected, it will navigate the User to Created Anomaly Detection Project, then click "Create and Train Model".